 Flu Emergency Warning Signs

-If a child or adult is experiencing any of these symptoms, please seek medical care.
+If a child or adult is experiencing any of these symptoms, please seek medical care and request a flu diagnostic test.

 These lists are not all-inclusive.
-Please consult your medical provider for any symptoms that are severe or concerning.
+Please consult your healthcare provider for any symptoms that are severe or concerning.

 - Fast breathing or trouble breathing